ddsc/ddsc-site/README.rst

 Possible ``GET`` parameters::

+category
-* ``category``: search in a category.
-Probably always 'ddsc'.
+  Search in a category.
+Probably always 'ddsc'. bbox
-* ``bbox``: comma-separated bounding box for the locations.
+  Comma-separated bounding box for the locations.
 Default WMS format, like, so "west,south,east,north".
 SRID 4258.
-When equal to "text", uses some fixed coordinates which are compatible with Annotation.create_test_data().
+When equal to "text", uses some fixed coordinates which are compatible with Annotation.create_test_data(). west,south,east,north
-* ``west,south,east,north``: alternative, if bbox isn't defined.
+  Alternative, if bbox isn't defined. bottom_left,top_right
-* ``bottom_left,top_right``: alternative, if bbox isn't defined.
-Comma separated.
+  Alternative, if bbox isn't defined.
+Comma separated. username_override
-* ``username_override``: only available in DEBUG mode.
-Test private/public annotation visibility with this.
+  Only available in DEBUG mode.
+Test private/public annotation visibility with this. model_name, model_pk
-* ``model_name, model_pk``: search for annotations related to a specific model instance.
-For example a Timeseries with a specific UUID.
+  Search for annotations related to a specific model instance.
+For example a Timeseries with a specific UUID. datetime_from, datetime_until
-* ``datetime_from, datetime_until``: search annotations in a specific time range.
-Takes any dateutil.parser compatible format, for example ISO8601: "2013-03-21T14:46:50.000".
+  Search annotations in a specific time range.
+Takes any dateutil.parser compatible format, for example ISO8601: "2013-03-21T14:46:50.000". text
-* ``text``: fulltext search in the text of the annotation.
+  Fulltext search in the text of the annotation. tags
-* ``tags``: a set of space-separated tags to search.
+  A set of space-separated tags to search.

 Create a set of test annotations::